backbonesk/chaching/README.md

 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.9.0

+Shorten the name accroding to the specification when using CardPay driver.

 ### v0.8.2: 2014/10/16

 Small fixes for incorrect initialization of ePlatby payment service and their specific symbol policy that depends on the contract with the bank.